dangtom700/StudyApp/doc/About This Project.md

 - Testing methodologies and strategies are not clear until the code is planned and built properly

 ## Timeline and Milestones

+- Apr 29th, 2024.
+Documentation of project planning is created.
+New Obsidian vault is created for storing study material and study logging.
+Start learning habit to yield some raw data.
+BOOKS folder is list of learning material.